undergrad-partner-school

 Getting information about the faculty at a school can help you estimate the quality of education you will receive there.

-According to the most recent data, the student-faculty ratio at University of Northern Iowa was 17:1: that means 17 students per one teacher.
-According to the most recent information, there are 544 teachers at this school.
-This number included 251 men and 295 women.
+According to the most recent data, the student-faculty ratio at University of Northern Iowa was 18:1: that means 18 students per one teacher.
+The total number of faculty teaching at the institution is 565.
+This number included 255 men and 310 women.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at University of Northern Iowa.

 Student Population Diversity Graph